 Focus on patient safety - One year of the AMPEL project

 Traffic lights are not only important on the road – they can also make life safer in hospitals.
-Because here, AMPEL stands for “Analyse- und Meldesystem zur Verbesserung der Patientensicherheit durch Echtzeitintegration von Laborbefunden” (Analysis and Reporting System for the Improvement of Patient Safety through Real-Time Integration of Laboratory Findings).
+AMPEL (in German traffic lights) stands for Analysis and Reporting System for the Improvement of Patient Safety through Real-Time Integration of Laboratory Findings.
 The aim is to ensure that no vital laboratory value gets lost in everyday medical life.
-[More] (only available in German)
+[More]

 Source: University of Leipzig Medical Center